Stanley-blik/LinkX-v2-Telegram-Deployer-Bot-/README.md

-# 🤖 LinkX Telegram Deployer — v2
+# 🤖 LinkX v2 — Telegram Deployer Bot

 **LinkX** is a fully automated WhatsApp bot deployment system powered by Telegram.
 It allows users to scan a QR code, configure their bot, and deploy a personalized instance of **LinkX WhatsApp Bot** — all within Telegram.